-Stomach cancer is an abnormal growth of cells that begins in the stomach.
-The stomach is a muscular sac located in the upper middle of your abdomen, just below your ribs.
-Your stomach receives and holds the food you eat and then helps to break down and digest it.
+Stomach cancer, which is also called gastric cancer, is a growth of cells that starts in the stomach.
+The stomach is in the upper middle part of the belly, just below the ribs.
+The stomach helps to break down and digest food.

-Stomach cancer, also known as gastric cancer, can affect any part of the stomach.
-In most of the world, stomach cancers form in the main part of the stomach (stomach body).
+Stomach cancer can happen in any part of the stomach.
+In most of the world, stomach cancers happen in the main part of the stomach.
+This part is called the stomach body.

-But in the United States, stomach cancer is more likely to affect the area where the long tube (esophagus) that carries food you swallow meets the stomach.
-This area is called the gastroesophageal junction.
+In the United States, stomach cancer is more likely to start by the gastroesophageal junction.
+This is the part where the long tube that carries food you swallow meets the stomach.
+The tube that carries food to the stomach is called the esophagus.

-Where the cancer occurs in the stomach is one factor doctors consider when determining your treatment options.
-Treatment usually includes surgery to remove the stomach cancer.
-Other treatments may be recommended before and after surgery.
+Where the cancer starts in the stomach is one factor health care providers think about when making a treatment plan.
+Other factors might include the cancer's stage and the type of cells involved.
+Treatment often includes surgery to remove the stomach cancer.
+Other treatments may be used before and after surgery.

 Signs and symptoms of stomach cancer may include: